-Road tests are given by and must be scheduled with the Community College of Rhode Island (CCRI).
-To schedule an appointment please call the CCRI at (401) 825-1146.
-You must have in your possession your valid RI license and CDL permit.
+o Road tests are given by the RI DMV and must be scheduled online through the DMV website www.dmv.ri.gov by clicking on Schedule Reservations and Road Tests and then selecting CDL Road/Skills Test Reservations.
+You must have in your possession your valid RI license, CLP and your medical certificate.
 In addition, you must supply a motor vehicle which is representative of the type of motor vehicle that you operate or expect to operate, and this vehicle must be properly registered, inspected and insured.
 You must also be accompanied by a driver with the license class and endorsement(s) required to operate this vehicle.